 How to Cover Textured Walls With Peel and Stick Temporary Wallpaper

-A common question that we often get asked is, “can you wallpaper textured walls?”
-In general, Tempaper peel and stick wallpaper is not recommended for textured walls.
 We always recommend that you apply our removable wallpaper to a smooth, clean surface that is in good condition.
 The surface should also be primed and painted with semi-gloss, satin, or eggshell finishes.
-However, there are customers who have found ways to use our temporary wallpaper for textured walls and love the final result.
-So, even though it isn’t ideal, it isn’t impossible either.

-Before proceeding, it’s important to assess and test your surface before applying peel and stick wallpaper to your textured walls.
-The best way to test your surface is to purchase a sample, especially if you are dealing with very thick and textured walls.
 We recommend keeping your sample on your wall or intended surface for a few days before deciding to move forward with a purchase.
 This step will allow you to see how much of the texture will peek through and if the wallpaper is able to stick to your walls for an extended period of time.
-Shop our peel and stick temporary wallpaper designs at Tempaper!
+Learn more about why you should test your surface with a wallpaper sample here.

 Will Peel and Stick Wallpaper Stick to Textured Walls?